-The Change in Plan Net Assets Held in Trust for Pension Benefits decreased by \$37,755,232 from the prior year, which compares to a decrease of \$22,346,593 in the prior year.
-This was driven by investment losses (\$23,625,543) due to considerable weakness in the economic and financial markets as the US was in the midst of a recession, in conjunction with the System's expenses.
-The latter part of the fiscal year saw a turnaround in the capital markets and the major equity indices across the globe experienced double-digit gains.
+The Change in Plan Net Assets Held in Trust for Pension Benefits increased by \$4,707,307 for fiscal year 2010, which compares to a decrease of \$37,755,231 in fiscal year 2009.
+This was driven by investment gains of \$14,946,559 due to the recovery from the 2008 financial crisis in the economic and financial markets.
+The fiscal year saw a turnaround in the capital markets as the major equity indices across the globe experienced double-digit gains reversing the losses from 2008.

-Due to the financial turmoil in the markets, net investment losses for the Plan were (\$23,625,543) as compared to net investment loss of (\$10,398,863) in the prior fiscal year.
-The current fiscal year investment losses were consistent with the overall market conditions.
+Due to the rebound in financial markets, net investment gains for the Plan were \$14,946,559 as compared to the net investment loss of \$23,625,543 in the prior fiscal year.
+The current fiscal year investment gains and losses from the prior year were consistent with overall market conditions.

 Asset allocation is frequently reviewed by the Board and the investment consultant.
-An asset allocation study was conducted in 2008 and 2009 with the Board adopting a new asset allocation at their May 21, 2009 meeting which was implemented in late June 2009.
-Overall, the allocations remained consistent with the prior policy target with the exception of creating a cash account and diversifying the relative risk within the domestic equity space by adding passive and Small-Mid Cap Core managers.
-The decision to fund a cash reserve within the Plan was to meet the required monthly cost of benefits and administration; the Board approved a plan to rebalance the portfolio quarterly to determine whether distributions are needed to pay the benefits and administrative costs.
+An asset allocation study was conducted in 2008 and 2009 with the Board adopting a new asset allocation at their May 21, 2009, meeting, which was implemented in late June 2009.
+Overall, the allocations remained consistent with the prior policy target with the exception of creating a cash account and diversifying the relative risk within the domestic equity space by adding passive Large Cap Growth and Small-Mid Cap Core mandates.
+The decision to fund a cash reserve within the Plan was made to meet the required monthly cost of benefits and administration.
+The Board approved a plan to rebalance the portfolio quarterly to determine whether distributions are needed to pay the benefits and administrative costs.
 Prior to the completion and funding of the cash account, withdrawals from the fixed income and international funds were made monthly during the year to meet the required \$1,350,000 payment of benefits and expenses.
-The monthly withdrawal was discontinued in June 2009, and the payments for June were paid out of the excess in the FPRS pooled cash account at the City.
-For FY 2010, cash withdrawals will be made on a quarterly basis from the FPRS miscellaneous assets account (Northern Trust Collective Government STIF) and transferred to the City's pooled cash account.
-Assets will be liquidated from the funds that exceed their target allocation.
+The monthly withdrawal was discontinued in June 2009, and the payments for June were paid out of the excess in the System's pooled cash account at the City.
+For fiscal year 2010, cash withdrawals were made from the Northern Trust Collective Government Short-Term Investment Fund (cash account) and transferred to the City's pooled cash account.
+Assets were liquidated from the accounts that exceeded their target allocation.
 This is an ongoing process to maintain balance with the Board's asset allocation goals and to fund the Plan's benefit and administrative costs.